patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/20120103.jpg)

 Note:
-After telling him how much I was wanting to leave the clinical psychology and do more digital work that he suggest applying to the MFA in design and technology at parsons... which I did...
+After telling him how much I was wanting to leave the clinical psychology and do more artistic work that he suggest applying to the MFA in design and technology at parsons... which I did...

 --